BPHL-Molecular/Juno/README.md

    Check Nextflow execution logs in .nextflow.log

 **Low Coverage Regions:**
-   Regions with coverage below thresholds will be filled with 'N' in consensus sequences.
+   Regions with low coverage (<10x) will be filled with 'N' in consensus sequences.

 **Quality Thresholds:**
    Default quality thresholds can be modified in params.yaml as needed.